 - Your board may also want to have procedures in place to deal with complaints and abuse.

-- As regular practice, it is also a good idea to make sure that everyone has a chance to contribute, listen and learn in board meetings.
+- As regular practice, make sure that everyone has a chance to contribute, listen and learn in board meetings.

 2) If a dispute arises among board members, taking the time to define interests and mutual goals as a group can often go a long way in resolving them.

-3) In dealing with a difficult board member, it is a good idea to address problems as soon as possible in a professional, non-confrontational way.
+3) In dealing with a difficult board member, address problems as soon as possible in a professional, non-confrontational way.
 You should always try to establish common ground.

-What if a board member is not fulfilling his or her duties?
+What if a board member is not fulfilling their duties?

 1) First, define expectations, mutual goals, rules and tasks

-If there is a board member who is not fulfilling his or her duties, it is a good idea to define expectations and make sure everyone is aware of their responsibilities.
-You should take the time as a board to define your mutual goals, as well rules and tasks for each member
+If there is a board member who is not fulfilling their duties, define expectations and make sure everyone is aware of their responsibilities.
+You should take the time as a board to define your mutual goals, as well rules and tasks for each member.

 2) Allow some time for correction

-It is a good idea to allow the board member an opportunity to correct his or her ways and show what he or she can do.
+Allow the board member an opportunity to correct their ways and show what they can do.

 3) As a last resort, you may want to consider taking steps to remove the board member.
 A corporation can remove a board member by ordinary resolution and appoint another person in that member’s place for the remainder of the term.
 Learn more about passing an ordinary resolution on the Meetings page.